Pradumnasaraf/Botchain/README.md

   - We can use any financial market API for getting the latest quote of the assets, but here we are using the `CoinMarketCap API` free plan.
 You can get API access from [here](https://coinmarketcap.com/api/).

 - **Railway Account**
-  - For deploying and running a bot 24/7 we will use [Railway](https://railway.app/).
+  - For deploying and running we will use [Railway](https://railway.app/).
 Here we are using Railway because it's free and can run the bot for 24X7 without any refreshment.

 ## 🖱️ Using and quick set-up guide: